NatLibFi/Annif/SECURITY.md

 who will contact you if there's a need for additional information.
 We confirm the problem and keep you informed of the fix.

-Please include the following information along with your report:
+Make sure to add the following details when submitting your report:

-- A descriptive title, clearly stating the nature and object software (Annif) of the report.
+- A clear and descriptive title that outlines the report's subject and the software it pertains to (Annif).
-- Your name and affiliation (if any).
-- A description of the technical details of the vulnerabilities.
+- Break down the technical aspects of the vulnerability in your description.
-- A minimal example of the vulnerability.
+- A minimal example showcasing the vulnerability.
-- An explanation of who can exploit this vulnerability, and what they gain when doing so.
+- An explanation who has the potential to exploit this vulnerability and the benefits they would derive from doing so.
-- Whether this vulnerability is public or known to third parties.
-If it is, please provide details.
+- Whether the vulnerability is public knowledge or known to third parties, and if so, share relevant details.